mjhmjh1104/cms/README.md

 Even though you can find out some of the codes in this version of CMS are from my other projects, I did not use any of the libraries that was not on the original CMS.

-There should be some bugs.
-If you find a bug, you may let me know and I don't know whether I will fix it or not.
-Maybe you can fix it.

-There is a bug of CMS encountering error when no problems are avaliable.
-But I didn't fix it because there will be no situation of no problems being avaliable in WI40ZE anyway.